nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt595/vglite_examples/tiger_freertos/example_board_readme.md

 Prepare the Demo
 ===============
-The demo use SSD1963 panel by default, to use MIPI RK055AHD091 panel, change the macro DEMO_PANEL to DEMO_PANEL_RK055AHD091 in display_support.h.
-To use RM67162 MIPI smart panel, change the macro DEMO_PANEL to DEMO_PANEL_RM67162 in display_support.h.
+The demo use SSD1963 panel by default, to use other, change the macro DEMO_PANEL in mcux_config.h.
+Which number represents which panel can be found in display_support.h.
-To use MIPI RK055MHD091 panel, change the macro DEMO_PANEL to DEMO_PANEL_RK055AHD091 in display_support.h.

 1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.
 2. Open a serial terminal with the following settings: